neburtron/wears-the-crown/docs/CONTRIBUTING.md

 If you've added new functionality, please write corresponding tests.

+Note - I haven't yet setup tests properly, I should, but for now ignore this point.

 ### 7. Push Your Changes

 Push your changes to your forked repository: